History Course Descriptions

 University Seminar Courses (US)

 205 Philadelphia Then and Now (4 credits) This course explores metropolitan Philadelphia's past and present in order to examine how history shapes the places in which we currently live, work, and play.
 The course uses a historical lens through which to view a range of contemporary subjects including: wealth and poverty; suburban sprawl; architecture and space; local literature and visual art; watersheds and other environmental resources; urban politics; regional mass media.
 Students explore aspects of urban Philadelphia as well as of Philadelphia-area suburbs and "vacationlands."
 In addition to doing weekly assigned readings, students also take individual and group trips to locations around the region and conduct research designed to provide them a more complex understanding of and deeper relationship to the Philadelphia region.
-NOTE: US 205 can count toward the History major and minor.
+Note: US 205 can count toward the History major and minor.

 208 Great Trials in History (4 credits) This University Seminar explores a dozen famous trials chosen to represent conflicts in different areas of intellectual and cultural and social history, including philosophy, religion, science, art, and literature.
 Subjects include Socrates, Galileo, the Salem Witch Trials, John Brown, Oscar Wilde, the Scopes Monkey Trial, Nuremberg, and Robert Mapplethorpe.
 Texts include books, films, articles, and websites.
-NOTE: US 208 can count toward the Criminal Justice, History and Philosophy majors and minors.
+Note: US 208 can count toward the Criminal Justice, History and Philosophy majors and minors.

 234 Representations of the Spanish Civil War (4 credits) This course examines perceptions of the Spanish Civil War (1936-39) and their international implications.
 Topics discussed include the significance of the war, the political and social background of Spanish events, Spanish society, the conflicts as seen by Spanish, American, Canadian, English, and French writers and philosophers.
 Special attention is paid to the international troops and the Abraham Lincoln Brigade.
 Readings include various accounts of the Spanish Civil War by writers who were not themselves Spanish.
 These texts contain journalistic perspectives as well as autobiographical accounts and poetic responses.
 Spanish and international films and documentaries are shown, covering topics such as women’s participation in the war and different responses to the war both in Spain and on an international level.
 Teaching the war exposes students to different ideological discourses embodied in cultural fields of the time.
 This course is a bilingual course and is taught in both Spanish and English.
 Readings are in both Spanish and English.
-Prerequisites: SP102 and completion of a First-Year Seminar.
-NOTE: US 234 can count toward the History and International Studies majors and minors.
+Prerequisites: SP102.
+Note: US 234 can count toward the History and International Studies majors and minors.

 236 Christian, Jewish, and Muslim Spain: From Eden to Exile (4 credits) This course examines the coexistence of the three principal religions: Christianity (Catholicism), Islam, and Judaism during the Middle Ages.
 Tenets and beliefs of each religion are examined in detail.
 Art and architecture reflecting the three religions are analyzed and include such national treasures as the synagogues in Toledo, the mosque in Cơrdoba, the Alhambra in Granada, and the cathedrals of Santiago de Compostela and Seville.
 Topics discussed include the Spanish Inquisition, the Catholic kings, the reconquest, and medieval life in Europe at that time.
 The historical time period covers roughly from 700-1492.
 Readings include various poems written by writers of the three religions, El Cid, La Celestina and historical documents of the epoch.
 Teaching the coexistence of the three religions exposes students to different ideological discourses embodied in cultural fields of the time.
 The class also examines the three religions and their role in Spanish society today.
 This course is a bilingual course and is taught in both Spanish and English.
 Readings are in both Spanish and English.
-Prerequisites: EN 101 and SP 202 NOTE: US 236 can count toward the History, International Studies and Spanish majors and minors.
+Prerequisites: EN 101 and SP 202.
+Note: US 236 can count toward the History, International Studies and Spanish majors and minors.